jalbane/g-website/README.md

+## Quick link to visit here: https://jalbane.github.io/g-website/

 Rebuilding the website in my 'web-app' repository into a react app

-Quick link to visit here: https://jalbane.github.io/g-website/

 What's coming next: